Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/3-Pallet_XCM/Pallet_XCM_slides.md

 - `execute`

   Direct access to the XCM executor.
-It checks the origin to ensure that the configured `SendXcmOrigin` filter is not blocking the execution.
-Then it executes the message **locally** and returns the outcome as an event.

   It is necessarily executed on behalf of the account that signed the extrinsic (i.e. the origin).

 <img rounded style="width: 500px;" src="../../../assets/img/7-XCM/pallet-xcm-execute.svg" alt="pallet-xcm-execute" />

+Notes:

+It checks the origin to ensure that the configured `SendXcmOrigin` filter is not blocking the execution.
+It executes the message **locally** and returns the outcome as an event.

 ---v